univec-ai/postvec/web/docs/concepts/modes.md

 `postvec.mode` is cluster-wide and POSTMASTER: changing it requires a restart.
 Both modes share SQL, the job queue, retry policy, and the gRPC wire contract.

-**Embedded mode** provides on-prem inference without an external embedding API or account.
-Remote mode uses a separately operated ninference fleet and supports private model catalogues.
+**Embedded mode** runs inference on the database host.
+There is no outbound embedding API and no account. **Remote mode** uses a separately operated ninference fleet — the shape for GPU or distributed inference, and for organisation deployments that serve the private catalogue from that fleet.

 | | Embedded | Remote (`grpc`) |
 |---|---|---|